-5 U.S.C. § 601(3) (incorporating by reference the definition of "small-business concern" in the Small Business Act, 15 U.S.C. § 632).
+8 5 U.S.C. § 601(3) (incorporating by reference the definition of "small-business concern" in the Small Business Act, 15 U.S.C. § 632).
 Pursuant to 5 U.S.C. § 601(3), the statutory definition of a small business applies "unless an agency, after consultation with the Office of Advocacy of the Small Business Administration and after opportunity for public comment, establishes one or more definitions of such term which are appropriate to the activities of the agency and publishes such definition(s) in the Federal Register."

-15 U.S.C. § 632.
+9 15 U.S.C. § 632.

-See SBA, Office of Advocacy, "Frequently Asked Questions," http://web.sba.gov/faqs (accessed Jan.
+10 See SBA, Office of Advocacy, "Frequently Asked Questions," http://web.sba.gov/faqs (accessed Jan.
 2009).

-See 5 U.S.C. §§ 601(3)-(6).
+11 See 5 U.S.C. §§ 601(3)-(6).

-See SBA, Office of Advocacy, "Frequently Asked Questions," web.sba.gov/faqs (last visited May 6,2011; figures are from 2009).
+12 See SBA, Office of Advocacy, "Frequently Asked Questions," web.sba.gov/faqs (last visited May 6,2011; figures are from 2009).

-INDEPENDENT SECTOR, THE NEW NONPROFIT ALMANAC & DESK REFERENCE (2010).
+14 INDEPENDENT SECTOR, THE NEW NONPROFIT ALMANAC & DESK REFERENCE (2010).

-U.S. CENSUS BUREAU, STATISTICAL ABSTRACT OF THE UNITED STATES: 2011, Table 427 (2007)
+16 U.S. CENSUS BUREAU, STATISTICAL ABSTRACT OF THE UNITED STATES: 2011, Table 427 (2007)

-The 2007 U.S Census data for small governmental organizations indicate that there were 89, 476 "Local Governments" in 2007.
+17The 2007 U.S Census data for small governmental organizations indicate that there were 89, 476 "Local Governments" in 2007.
 (U.S. CENSUS BUREAU, STATISTICAL ABSTRACT OF THE UNITED STATES 2011, Table 428.)
 The criterion by which the size of such local governments is determined to be small is a population of 50,000.
 However, since the Census Bureau does not specifically apply that criterion, it cannot be determined with precision how many of such local governmental organizations is small.
-Nonetheless, the inference seems reasonable that substantial number of these governmental organizations has a population of less than 50, 000.
-To look at Table 428 in conjunction with a related set of data in Table 429 in the Census's Statistical Abstract of the U.S., that inference is further supported by the fact that in both Tables, many entities that may well be small are included in the 89,476 local governmental organizations of 50,000 many specific sub-entities in this category seem more likely than larger county-level governmental organizations to have small populations.
+Nonetheless, the inference seems reasonable that substantial number of these governmental organizations has a population of less than 50,000.
+To look at Table 428 in conjunction with a related set of data in Table 429 in the Census's Statistical Abstract of the U.S., that inference is further supported by the fact that in both Tables, many entities that may well be small are included in the 89,476 local governmental organizations, e.g. county, municipal, township and town, school district and special district entities.
+Measured by a criterion of a population of 50,000 many specific sub-entities in this category seem more likely than larger county-level governmental organizations to have small populations.
 Accordingly, of the 89,746 small governmental organizations identified in the 2007 Census, the Commission estimates that a substantial majority is small.
 17 13 C.F.R. § 121.201, NAICS code 517110.